A Step-by-Step Guide: Eigen Layer Restaking

 Post preview image

-EigenLayer successfully launched Stage 1 Mainnet.
-This is a significant milestone and we are happy to be a part of this historical moment as one of the EigenLayer community multisig members!
+EigenLayer has successfully launched Stage 1 of their Mainnet.
+This is a significant milestone, and P2P.org is happy to be a part of this historical moment as one of the EigenLayer community multisig members!

 However, EigenLayer highlights that restaking early provides the earliest possible access to AVS rewards, as some services may cap their initial restake amounts.